Legislative Assembly of El Salvador

 The Legislative Assembly (Asamblea Legislativa) is the legislative branch of the government of El Salvador.

+History

+The organization was founded in 1824 as the Central American Congress (Congreso Federal Centroamericano).
+The 1824 constitution first established a bicameral legislature, including Senate.
+The 1880 constitution retained a bicameral legislature.
+The 1886 constitution introduced a unicameral legislature.

 Structure

 The Salvadoran legislature is a unicameral body.

-It is made up of 84 deputies, all of whom are elected by direct popular vote according to open-list proportional representation to serve three-year terms and are eligible for immediate re-election.
-Of these, 64 are elected in 14 multi-seat constituencies, corresponding to the country's 14 departments, which return between 3 and 16 deputies each.
-The remaining 20 deputies are selected on the basis of a single national constituency.
+Until 2024, it was made up of 84 deputies, all of whom are elected by direct popular vote according to open-list proportional representation to serve three-year terms and are eligible for immediate re-election.
+Of these, 64 were elected in 14 multi-seat constituencies, corresponding to the country's 14 departments, which return between 3 and 16 deputies each.
+The remaining 20 deputies were selected on the basis of a single national constituency.

-To be eligible for election to the Assembly, candidates must be (Art.
+To be eligible for election to the assembly, candidates must be (Art.
 126, Constitution):